I was born in a small Pennsylvania town just after the Second World War,

 What I do

 I perform.
-I've been traveling the highways and byways of Central and Northcentral Pennsylvania for the past several years with my "got poetry?" show, taking my poetry to coffeehouses, schools, libraries, and galleries.
+I travel the highways and byways of Central and Northcentral Pennsylvania with my "got poetry?" show, reading and discussing my poetry in coffeehouses, schools, libraries, and galleries.

 For information on my "got poetry?" readings and workshops, see the "Programs" page

-For information on my programs for teachers, see the "Programs" page
+For information on my writing workshops, master classes, and writing residencies, see the "Programs" page

 The easiest way to contact me about all of my programs is to drop me an email line at firstname.lastname@example.org.
 I'll answer questions, provide information, offer suggestions on how my programs can benefit any group or institution